 Take an honest look at your role in the organization.
 Are you micro-managing your employees or do they have a well-defined scope of authority?
 Are you delegating or are you trying to do everything yourself?

-Just like you need to make strategic and operational changes to grow the business and improve the business valuation, you’re going to have to change your role in the organization.
-This may involve more delegating, training, and coaching of your employees to prepare them for their future roles.
+Just like you need to make strategic and operational changes to grow the business and improve what it’s worth, you’re going to have to change your role in the organization.
+This may involve more delegating, and training and coaching your employees to prepare them for their future roles.

 Improve your business valuation